WeblateOrg/weblate/docs/admin/install.rst

 Database back-end dependencies
 ++++++++++++++++++++++++++++++

-Weblate supports PostgreSQL, MySQL and MariaDB.
+Weblate supports PostgreSQL, MariaDB, and MySQL.
 Read the :ref:`database-setup` and back-end documentation for more details.

 Other system requirements